alec-loftus/Peptide_Folding_Classifier/README.md

 Results are stored in the results folder and model object in the models folder

 The raw datasets provided can be found in the 'data' folder.
-These datasets were the input files for generating the training and testing models in the 'data.py' file.
+These datasets were the input files for the 'data.py' script which generated the training and testing data for model prediction.
 Replication of the experiment should be done using the files produced, which are the .csv files in the 'splitData' folder.

 # Parameters